Hunting Guide

 Chad said they needed a place to stay for a couple of days and that Taylor had heard about our hunts and wanted to go.

 Needless to say.
-I used this merciful provision from God to see what advice a real contractor could give me.
+I used this merciful provision from God to

 So this was the deal, I would take them on a morning Pokot hunt for Dik-Dik (smallest antelope) in Kenya if Taylor (an avid hunter) would be my construction consultant for a day.
 Taylor